wanez17/e-commerce-website/README.md

- # e-commerce-website
+ # Product page
- a website of an online watch store (It is a dummy website of course.)
+ a website of an online watch store to showcase products.